jbwang1997/BboxToolkit/USAGE.md

 - `--img_dir`, `--ann_dir`: The image and annotation files' path.

-- `--show_off`: Shut sown the online visualization.
+- `--show_off`: Shut down the online visualization.
 Set as True when you need to save the visualized images.

 - `--save_dir`: The path to save the visualized images.

 - `--score_thr`: The score threshold to filter the boxes with low confidence.

+- `--colors`: The colors of bboxes of different classes.
+It should be a string or a filepath. please refer [Visualization](##Visualzation) for details.

 **example**